microsoft/qsharp/katas/content/single_qubit_gates/index.md

 Recall that kets represent column vectors; a bra is a ket's row vector counterpart.
 For any ket $|\psi\rangle$, the corresponding bra is its adjoint (conjugate transpose): $\langle\psi| = |\psi\rangle^\dagger$.

-> As a quick reminder, the [adjoint](../LinearAlgebra/LinearAlgebra.ipynb#Unary-Operations), also known as the conjugate transpose of a matrix, well, the conjugate of that matrix's transpose.

 Some examples:

 <table>